Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Replace the content in the editor with the content of the downloaded file.
   - **DO NOT** click  *Deploy* yet

-  For simplicity, lets look at one of the activity pairings in the file *First Phase Join* and *First Phase Scoring*.
+  For simplicity, lets look at one of the activity pairings in the file *First Phase Join*, *First Phase Scoring* and *First Phase ForPBI*.

   #### First Phase Join